poudel-bibek/AI-Assignments/README.md

 ## Artificial Intelligence Assignments

-(Supporting repository: The content is part of two active classes at UTK and is not available)
+(Supporting repository: The content is part of two active classes at UTK and is not publicly available)

 ------------------
 Setup: